MengLeZhang/crimeMaps-preReg-code/docs/README.md

   - [x] Table 1 should contain currency (the reader assumes this is GBP, right?).
   - A: Done

-  - [ ] The bibliography list is not homgeneous.
+  - [ ] The bibliography list is not homogeneous.
   - [ ] The authors should mention how to cope with the risk of finding errors in the data, having solid data for such a project is not only related the presence of missing data.
   - [ ] The quality of preparation of this manuscript should increase.